Chart Color Schemes

 An assessment of population growth drivers in Gunnedah Surrounds reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Gunnedah Surrounds' population, as of November 2025, is approximately 4,578.
-This figure represents a growth of 209 people since the 2021 Census, which reported a population of 4,369.
-The increase was inferred from the estimated resident population of 4,521 in June 2024 and an additional 51 validated new addresses since the Census date.
-This results in a density ratio of 0.80 persons per square kilometer.
-Gunnedah Surrounds' growth rate of 4.8% since the 2021 census surpassed the SA4 region's growth rate of 4.4%.
-Natural growth contributed approximately 81.0% of overall population gains during recent periods.
+Gunnedah Surrounds' population is approximately 4,549 as of November 2025.
+This figure represents an increase of 180 people, a 4.1% rise from the 2021 Census count of 4,369 residents.
+The growth is inferred from the Australian Bureau of Statistics' estimated resident population of 4,521 in June 2024 and the addition of 51 validated new addresses since the Census date.
+This results in a population density ratio of 0.80 persons per square kilometer.
+Gunnedah Surrounds' growth rate of 4.1% since the census is within 0.5 percentage points of the SA4 region's growth rate of 4.6%, indicating competitive growth fundamentals.
+Natural growth contributed approximately 81.0% to overall population gains in recent periods.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on projected demographic shifts, the area is expected to increase by approximately 513 persons by 2041, reflecting a total increase of 10.0% over the 17-year period.
+For areas not covered by this data, AreaSearch employs NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
+Based on projected demographic shifts, Gunnedah Surrounds is expected to increase by approximately 513 persons by 2041, reflecting a total increase of 10.7% over the 17-year period.

 Frequently Asked Questions - Population